niilante/FFCK/README.md

 * FFCK project is **not a documentation** for each about:config flag.
 * FFCK project **does not explains web standards** or is designed to talk about web security policy mechanism, [Mozilla itself has an entire portal](https://developer.mozilla.org/en-US/) for this.
 * FFCK project **does not care about backward-compatibility to older/outdated Browser** versions.
+* FFCK project **does hope to provide a middle way between privacy and a _normal_ daily usage hapit** configuration without breaking too much.

 ### Privacy aspect

 Several changes you can make within the Firefox options (and the invisible ones via about:config) might reducing the overall attack surface, they can be tested against several [test pages](https://github.com/CHEF-KOCH/Online-Privacy-Test-Resource-List) to check wherever they work or not.
-Those pages are mostly PoC pages to proove that certain things can be exploited or are vulnerable, however those changes are hightly depending on the settings and Browser version and need to be constantly maintained to adopt new changes which are might coming from the Browser or new web standards itself.
+Those pages are mostly PoC pages to prove that certain things can be exploited or are vulnerable, however those changes are highly depending on the settings and Browser version and need to be constantly maintained to adopt new changes which are might coming from the Browser or new web standards itself.

 ### Security aspect